Search posts:

 For women, vitex berry (Vitex agnus-castus) is an important herbal remedy for hyperprolactinemia.
 This herb can help balance prolactin levels, as well as levels of all of the other reproductive hormones, and is indicated as one of the most important herbs for women’s health during the reproductive years (though vitex berry may also prove beneficial for post-menopausal women with hyperprolactinemia).

-A different study on a group of 52 women with hyperprolactinemia, the administration of 20mg of vitex berry for 3 months reduced prolactin release, rebalanced luteal phase progesterone synthesis and release, and shortened the length of the women’s luteal phase.
-Yet another study suggested that the vitex berry given at a dose of 30-40mg/day was able to reduce abnormally high levels of prolactin by 80%, in addition to helping resolve other symptoms of hyperprolactinemia, such as amenorrhea, oligomenorrhea, menorrhagia, polymenorrhea, problems with the function of the corpus luteum, and cystic hyperplasia.
+A different study on a group of 52 women with hyperprolactinemia, the administration of 20 mg of vitex berry for 3 months reduced prolactin release, rebalanced luteal phase progesterone synthesis and release, and shortened the length of the women’s luteal phase.
+Yet another study suggested that the vitex berry given at a dose of 30-40 mg/day was able to reduce abnormally high levels of prolactin by 80%, in addition to helping resolve other symptoms of hyperprolactinemia, such as amenorrhea, oligomenorrhea, menorrhagia, polymenorrhea, problems with the function of the corpus luteum, and cystic hyperplasia.
 Multiple studies also indicate that women with hyperprolactinemia who are trying to conceive are more likely to get pregnant when they take vitex berry in the months prior to conception than other women with hyperprolactinemia who are not taking this herbal supplement.

 The plant’s ability to lower prolactin levels may be due to its dopamine receptor agonist activity in the brain; note that the vast majority of drugs that are prescribed for hyperprolactinemia are also dopamine receptor agonists, so vitex berry may work as a kind of herbal substitute for these pharmaceutical drugs.
 As a bonus, vitex berry carries little to no risk of side effects, and can be taken over the long term.
 Women who become pregnant can take the herb for the 1st trimester in order to prevent miscarriage, and then stop taking it for the rest of the pregnancy.
+Since hyperprolactinemia often occurs in combination with Polycystic Ovarian Syndrome / PCOS, it’s worth mentioning that vitex berry has also been shown to help increase progesterone and estrogen levels, decrease testosterone levels, and reduce the number of ovarian cysts present in women with polycystic ovarian syndrome.

 Velvet Bean / Mucuna (Mucuna pruriens)

-Mucuna pruriens has a mild contraceptive effect in women, as well as a simultaneous fertility boosting effect.
-Women taking Mucuna for hyperprolactinemia should be aware of this, but should also know that Mucuna doesn’t prevent conception in all cases, and can increase fertility when used at the appropriate times in a woman’s cycle.
+Mucuna pruriens has a mild contraceptive effect in women, as well as a simultaneous fertility boosting effect in the rebound period after the woman stops taking it.
+Women taking Mucuna pruriens for hyperprolactinemia should be aware of this, but should also know that Mucuna doesn’t prevent conception in all cases, and can increase fertility when used at the appropriate times in a woman’s menstrual cycle.
 If, however, you become pregnant while using Mucuna as a hyperprolactinemia treatment, stop taking the herb until after birth (and then, be aware that Mucuna can interfere with breast milk supply, so be prepared to stop taking it until you stop breastfeeding, if needed).
+Its effect on breast milk supply is through its ability to inhibit prolactin production and release, of course, a desirable effect for a woman with D-MER.
+In men, Mucuna pruriens generally increases fertility.
+You can read more about Mucuna’s effects in both men and women here.

 Lugol’s Iodine, 2%